VaishnaviSri16/yatra/README.md

 # Yatra 🇮🇳

-A travel discovery app for exploring popular Indian destinations — built entirely with **Kotlin** and **Jetpack Compose** to showcase custom UI design and motion/animation skills for frontend Android development.
+Yatra is a modern Android travel discovery application built entirely with Kotlin and Jetpack Compose.
+The app allows users to explore popular Indian destinations through an immersive, visually appealing interface featuring smooth animations, custom UI components, and an intuitive booking experience.

+Designed with a frontend-first approach, Yatra focuses on delivering a polished user experience while demonstrating advanced Jetpack Compose capabilities such as animated transitions, reusable composables, and custom drawing with Canvas.

 ---